flo-mic/docker-mods/README.md

 # Installation instructions
-In the container's docker arguments, set an environment variable `DOCKER_MODS=XXXXX`
+In the container's docker arguments, set an environment variable `DOCKER_MODS=ghcr.io/flo-mic/docker-mods:swag-naxsi-test`

-If adding multiple mods, enter them in an array separated by `|`, such as `DOCKER_MODS=XXXXX|linuxserver/mods:swag-mod2`
+If adding multiple mods, enter them in an array separated by `|`, such as `DOCKER_MODS=ghcr.io/flo-mic/docker-mods:swag-naxsi-test|linuxserver/mods:swag-auto-reload`

 # Configuration of naxsi